Master of Arts in Teaching (M.A.T.) in Secondary Education

 - Want to study at a well-established teaching institution

 Why Earn Your Master's in Secondary Education at NLU?

 NLU has a long-standing reputation for its education and teacher training programs, and is accredited by the National Council for Accreditation of Teacher Education (NCATE).
-Since 1886, we’ve trained thousands of Chicago-area teachers, and continue to graduate the majority of Illinois' Golden Apple Award winners — one of the most prestigious teacher honors in the state.
+Since 1886, we’ve trained thousands of Chicago-area teachers, and continue to graduate the majority of winners of Illinois' Golden Apple Award— one of the most prestigious teacher honors in the state.
 Our instructors bring both academic skills and practical experience to the classroom, and our students are highly qualified — creating a unique depth to NLU's Secondary Education program.

 The M.A.T. in Secondary Education program is organized as a student-centered, standards-driven, progressive experience.
 Small groups of students — no more than 22 — work together throughout their program.
 These groups are made up of prospective teachers of Biological Science, English, Physical Sciences, Social Studies/History, Mathematics, and Foreign Language, providing students the opportunities to think beyond subject boundaries, consider a variety of instructional strategies and gain experience planning multi-disciplinary units and programs.